-Citizens Advice Lancashire West is an independent charity, governed by our own board of trustees, who are ultimately responsible for the quality and range of the service.
-Day-to-day control is delegated to the Citizens Advice Lancashire West Chief Executive but our Trustees:
+Citizens Advice Lancashire is an independent charity, governed by our own board of trustees, who are ultimately responsible for the quality and range of the service.
+Day-to-day control is delegated to the Citizens Advice Lancashire Chief Executive but our Trustees:

-- Set the overall direction and support the development of Citizens Advice Lancashire West and our four regional offices.
+- Set the overall direction and support the development of Citizens Advice Lancashire and our four regional offices.

-- Ensure Citizens Advice Lancashire West meets the needs of the local community and the Citizens Advice membership standards.
+- Ensure Citizens Advice Lancashire meets the needs of the local community and the Citizens Advice membership standards.

 - Employ Citizens Advice staff and control the charity’s finances.